LedgeDash/unum/docs/runtime.md

 ### User invocation of the entry function

 It's up to the user how to pass data to the entry function.
-It can be any of the supported
+It can be any of the supported sources.